vmware-archive/automotive-iot-samples/README.md

 ## Overview

 This repository contains a sample autmotive edge-based IoT application.
-The application is split in 2 parts, in each subdirectory. `car_edge/` contains the code that will live on the Raspberry PI, in the car.
+The application is comprised of the "edge" and "cloud or data center" parts and organized accordingly in two top level sub-directories.  `car_edge/` contains the code that will live on the Raspberry PI, in the car.
+Note, you could try it out on your laptop or any other device that has bluetooth, but for our purposes here we shall assume it is a Raspberry PI.
 This Raspberry Pi has to be connected to a GPS sensor and an ODB sensor in order to collect the data. `cloud_API_endpoint/` contains the different endpoints running in the cloud.
-More information on each part can be found in each subdirectory.
+More information on each part can be found in their respective subdirectories.

 ## Try it out